Top Projects That Will Reshape Boston

 Fenway Center is also set to include 1.6 acres of landscaped green space called Progress Park: A Monument to Life Sciences and Public Health, as well as a large plaza and a 700-foot-long public pedestrian walkway.
 The park will be dedicated to art and history exhibitions featuring achievements, heroes and the impact of the life science and public health sector in the area.

 “Fenway Center is designed to remind people how much fun it can be to come to work and be part of something special,” John Bonanno, chief development officer at IQHQ, told CPE.
-“Progress continues on Fenway Center, our transformative project that will anchor a new, state-of-art research district adjacent to Boston’s renowned Longwood Medical Area,” he added.
+“Progress continues on Fenway Center, our transformative project that will anchor a new, state-of-art research district adjacent to Boston’s renowned Longwood Medical Area.”

 2. Winthrop Center

-Reportedly the second-largest vertical development by square feet in the City of Boston history, Winthrop Center—Millennium Partners’ $1.4 billion project—is going to add more than 1.8 million square feet to the metro’s office, retail and residential supply.
-The developer broke ground on the tower in 2018 and is now preparing to wrap it up, comprising 812,000 square feet of office space, 317 residential units, as well as an underground parking.
+Reportedly the second-largest vertical development by square footage in the City of Boston history, Winthrop Center—Millennium Partners’ $1.4 billion project—has added more than 1.8 million square feet to the metro’s office, retail and residential supply.
+The developer broke ground on the tower in 2018 and recently wrapped up construction on 812,000 square feet of office space, 317 residential units and an underground parking.

-The development landed a $775 million loan in 2020 from Cale Street Partners, CommercialEdge data shows.
+The development benefitted from a $775 million loan in 2020 from Cale Street Partners, CommercialEdge data shows.
 According to Boston Planning and Development Agency documents, Millennium Partners spent a total of $152.8 million on the land and project participation price payments.
 Handel Architects designed the building, with Suffolk overseeing the construction of the tower.
-The developer worked with a team led by MIT Director of Environmental Solutions Initiative John Fernandez to create an energy-efficient design, aiming for WELL Gold and LEED Platinum certifications.
+The developer worked with a team led by MIT Director of Environmental Solutions Initiative John Fernandez to create an energy-efficient design and Winthrop Center is now recognized as the largest Passive House office tower in the world.

-The residential component of the project comprises one- to three-bedroom floorplans, ranging from 781 to 2,369 square feet.
-The tower includes a total of 56,000 square feet of amenity space, including two fitness clubs, a 75-foot indoor swimming pool, a game room and Club VIP, a 6,500-square-foot pet club for dogs.
+The residential component of the project comprises one- to three-bedroom floorplans, ranging from 781 to 2,369 square feet, a total of 56,000 square feet of amenity space, including two fitness clubs, a 75-foot indoor swimming pool, a game room and Club VIP, a 6,500-square-foot pet club for dogs.
 The Collective, a 24,000-square-foot meeting and coworking space on the third floor, encompasses a lounge with a coffee bar, conference rooms and a fitness center.

-“Winthrop Center delivers amenities that will shape the future of living in downtown Boston…This building’s impact will be felt through its dramatic energy savings and the vibrant experiences it creates in fitness and health, education, entertainment and cultural engagement,” said MP Boston Principal Richard Baumert.
+“Winthrop Center delivers amenities that will shape the future of living in downtown Boston,” said MP Boston Principal Richard Baumert.
+“This building’s impact will be felt through its dramatic energy savings and the vibrant experiences it creates in fitness and health, education, entertainment and cultural engagement.”

 3. South Station Tower